ChipChao/ChipChao.github.io/broken.md

 ## 2: SOLUTION (B)?

-Solution A is when web content is not loading but is still in the images folder in the repo.
+Solution B is when web content is not loading but is still in the images folder in the repo.
 In this case, simply reload the page.

 # 3: CAN I ADD SOMETHING?